george-ma/WoofWoof/delivrable-3/iteration-03.review.md

 Going into the next iteration, our main insights are:

 - Allow users to invite other users to events.
-- Implement a newsfeed/forum that users can use to interact with each other.
+- Implement a newsfeed/forum that will act like the 'discover' page on websites like Twitter and Instagram.
+This will allow users to interact with their community at large and explore events they may not normally have seen.